Toward A Sustainable Population

 The payment amount would be determined by available funds.
 And while such a measure would certainly not come cheap, remember that direct cash transfers offer long-term benefits in terms of reduced crime, better health, higher incomes…etc. Ultimately, an NIT for children may pay for itself.

 To fund the NIT, we would best turn to Land Value Taxes (LVT).
-To learn more about LVT, please see our work on this topic here.
+To learn more about LVT, please see my work on this topic here.
 LVT is ideal because unlike income taxes or corporate taxes, LVT does not impose any deadweight loss on the economy, and only taxes “unearned income.”
 Therefore, LVT does not force anyone to hand over their hard-earned income to someone else.

 A Sustainable Civilization